henchan/chrome-bitcoin/README.md

 chrome-bitcoin is an open source project that provides access to Bitcoin services using a Google Chrome extension Installation
 ----------------
-<blockquote><p>The extension is available from the
+The extension is available from the
 [Google Chrome Extensions webstore chrome-bitcoin](https://chrome.google.com/webstore "chrome-bitcoin") Follow installation guidance given there.
-Configure the extension (see Options below)</p></blockquote>
+Configure the extension (see Options below)
 User Interfaces
 ----------------------
 ### Popup